 Long black: Single or double shot of espresso topped up with 2/3 cup of hot water.

 Cappuccino: Espresso topped with steamed milk and a thick layer of foam, finished with a dusting of chocolate powder.
 Proportion is usually 1/3 espresso, 1/3 milk, 1/3 foam.

 Macchiato: An espresso or double ristretto (a short shot of coffee) with a dollop of foamed milk added on top to soften the flavour.

 Latte: Espresso topped with steamed milk and a foamed top.

 Flat white: Espresso topped with steamed milk and little to no foam.

 Mocha: Espresso mixed with 1 teaspoon of chocolate powder then topped with steamed milk, foam and dusted with chocolate.

-Experient yourself with the KitchenAid Artisan Espresso Machine.
+Experient yourself with the KitchenAid Pro Line Espresso Maker.